‘Every child is an artist. The problem is how to remain an artist once we grow up’.

 At Loscoe, we will see creative individuals who feel free to express themselves through different mediums of art and design.
 Children will be able to articulate opinions and evaluate their own and others’ art work, including that of famous artists, and experience success and pride in many art projects.
 Children will be ambitious about what they can achieve and show genuine interest in the diverse world of art and design.
 We will know our impact has been effective through:

 In Art and Design, we strive to provide lots of enrichment to promote a love for the subject, give art a context and emphasise the importance of this to children.
+This Academic year we have re-named our classes after famous artists to drive forward with an improved appreciation and understanding of what art is and how artists compare and contrast through their work, cultures and historical contexts.

 At Loscoe, we pledge that every child will visit a gallery during their time with us.
 These trips are planned every other year, meaning that by the time the children have left Loscoe they will have experienced a variety of art galleries and been exposed to many different styles of art.